-Application Table Notes wacskeywordmgr keyword Updates the keyword to attributes, attire and location associations wacsvendmgr vendor Updates details of source sites, cross-link sites, etc. wacsphotmgr photographer Updates the list of known photographers
+Application Table Notes wacsaddassoc assoc Adds a new ad-hoc link between a model and a set (image or video). wacsconnmgr conn Adds a set (or a model) to a connection - a way of keeping collections of sets together, often uniting those of a similar theme to each other. wacskeywordmgr keyword Updates the keyword to attributes, attire and location associations wacsvendmgr vendor Updates details of source sites, cross-link sites, etc. wacsphotmgr photographer Updates the list of known photographers